High Calcium Level

 The majority of these patients have no “specific” complaints, and they feel that it is okay to just follow it.
 But the truth is that they do have complaints, but they do not know that those complaints are related to an elevated blood calcium level.

 The most common cause of hypercalcemia is primary hyperparathyroidism.
-There are other reasons for hypercalcemia, including a malignancy-associated elevation of the blood calcium level.
+There are other causes of hypercalcemia, including malignancy-associated elevations in blood calcium levels.
 To determine the cause of hypercalcemia, a blood parathyroid hormone (PTH) level should be checked.

-An elevation of the blood calcium level with the concurrent elevation of the blood parathyroid hormone (PTH) level is diagnostic for primary hyperparathyroidism, but it is very often missed and the patient's symptoms continue.
+An elevation of the blood calcium level with the concurrent elevation of the blood parathyroid hormone (PTH) level is diagnostic for primary hyperparathyroidism.
+Still, it is very often missed, and the patient's symptoms continue.

 What are the symptoms of primary hyperparathyroidism?

-They include weakness, fatigue, depression, memory problems, muscle aches, bone pains, constipation and frequent urination.
-With more severe diseases, increased calcium excretion in the urine may lead to the development of kidney stones, and increased bone resorption will result in osteoporosis.
+They include weakness, fatigue, depression, memory problems, muscle aches, bone pains, constipation, and frequent urination.
+In more severe diseases, increased calcium excretion in the urine may lead to kidney stone formation, and increased bone resorption will result in osteoporosis.

-An abnormally elevated blood calcium level can damage every organ in the body over time, such as vessels, heart, brain, kidneys and so on.
-Only a physician that is an expert in treating patients with parathyroid diseases (such as an endocrinologist or an endocrine surgeon) can determine which patients will require surgery and which will not.
-For example, all patients with biochemically confirmed primary hyperparathyroidism who have developed complications from their disease, such as kidney stones, fractures, sever psychosis, and "hypercalcemic crisis" should undergo surgical treatment.
+An abnormally elevated blood calcium level can damage every organ in the body over time, such as the vessels, heart, brain, kidneys, and so on.
+Only a physician who is an expert in treating patients with parathyroid diseases (such as an endocrinologist or an endocrine surgeon) can determine which patients will require surgery and which will not.
+For example, all patients with biochemically confirmed primary hyperparathyroidism who have developed complications from their disease, such as kidney stones, fractures, severe psychosis, and "hypercalcemic crisis," should undergo surgical treatment.

-In addition, the recent guidelines for the management of so called “asymptomatic” primary hyperparathyroidism have summarized specific criteria for surgical management of this disease in those patients who have not developed above mentioned complications considered to be “asymptomatic."
+In addition, the recent guidelines for the management of so-called “asymptomatic” primary hyperparathyroidism have summarized specific criteria for surgical management of this disease in those patients who have not developed the complications mentioned above, considered to be “asymptomatic."

 There are four parathyroid glands in our body.
-They are very small, about one-fifth of an inch, and they are located on or behind the thyroid gland in the neck.
-Parathyroid glands have sensors which detect the amount of calcium in the bloodstream.
+They are very small —about one-fifth of an inch —and located on or behind the thyroid gland in the neck.
+Parathyroid glands have sensors that detect the amount of calcium in the bloodstream.
 They function normally to regulate calcium and phosphorus levels by secreting parathyroid hormone (PTH).
-In 85% of the patients with primary hyperparathyroidism only one parathyroid gland is diseased, this is called adenoma; in 15% of the patients, more than one parathyroid gland is abnormal, this is called hyperplasia.
+In 85% of the patients with primary hyperparathyroidism, only one parathyroid gland is diseased, which is called an adenoma; in 15% of the patients, more than one parathyroid gland is abnormal, which is called hyperplasia.

-Surgery to remove the enlarged parathyroid gland (or glands) is curative it in 95 percent of patients.
-Research has proven that the chance of having a safe and successful parathyroid surgery depends on the experience of the surgeon.
+Surgery to remove the enlarged parathyroid gland (or glands) is curative in 95 percent of patients.
+Research has shown that the likelihood of a safe and successful parathyroid surgery depends on the surgeon's experience.
 In general, a surgeon should do more than 50 parathyroid operations a year to be considered an expert.
 Patients should not be shy or embarrassed to ask how many of a certain type of operation a surgeon has done and what their personal complication rate is.

 The best surgical approach is by minimally invasive parathyroidectomy.
-It also can be done with a very small incision by using video-assisted approach, where surgery is performed through a very small (2 cm to less than 1 inch) incision by using a camera (such as laparoscopy).
-This surgery is usually done the same day, and the patient usually stays in the hospital for about three hours after the procedure.
-It can be done under a local anesthesia as well.
+It can also be done with a very small incision by using a video-assisted approach, where surgery is performed through a very small (2 cm to less than 1 inch) incision by using a camera (such as laparoscopy).
+This surgery is usually performed the same day, and the patient typically stays in the hospital for about 3 hours after the procedure.
+It can be done under local anesthesia as well.
 There are no drains (tubes in the neck) involved and no stitches.
-The patient has only a small layer of the glue that stays for about 10 days.
-This technique makes the healing process faster and results in minimum scar formation.
+The patient has only a thin layer of glue that lasts for about 10 days.
+This technique speeds up the healing process and results in minimal scar formation.